opendaylight/docs/docs/developer-guide/cardinal_-opendaylight-monitoring-as-a-service.rst

 Key APIs and Interfaces
 -----------------------

-There are 2 main APIs for requesting snmpget request of the Karaf info and System info.
+There are 6 main APIs for requesting snmpget request of the Karaf info, System info, Openflow devices and Netconf Devices.
 To expose these APIs, it assumes that you already have the ``odl-cardinal`` and ``odl-restconf`` features installed.
 You can do that by entering the following at the Karaf console:

 ::

     feature:install odl-cardinal
     feature:install odl-restconf-all
+    feature:install odl-l2switch-switch
+    feature:install odl-netconf-all
+    feature:install odl-netconf-connector-all
+    feature:install odl-netconf-mdsal

 System Info APIs
 ~~~~~~~~~~~~~~~~